louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### Colchicine PO indications [^85753cc8].
 FDA (2025).
 Medium credibility.

 Labeled indications
-• Treatment of familial Mediterranean fever
+- Treatment of familial Mediterranean fever
-• Prevention of cardiovascular events in patients with multiple risk factors for CVD
+- Prevention of cardiovascular events in patients with multiple risk factors for CVD
-• Prevention of cardiovascular events in patients with ASCVD
+- Prevention of cardiovascular events in patients with ASCVD
-• Treatment of gout (acute flare)
+- Treatment of gout (acute flare)
-• Prevention of gout (acute flare)
+- Prevention of gout (acute flare)

 Off-label indications
-• Treatment of CPPD (acute flare)
+- Treatment of CPPD (acute flare)
-• Prevention of CPPD (acute flare)
+- Prevention of CPPD (acute flare)
-• Treatment of Behçet's syndrome
+- Treatment of Behçet's syndrome
-• Treatment of cutaneous small-vessel vasculitis
+- Treatment of cutaneous small-vessel vasculitis
-• Treatment of acute pericarditis
+- Treatment of acute pericarditis
-• Secondary prevention of recurrent pericarditis
+- Secondary prevention of recurrent pericarditis
-• Prevention of postpericardiotomy syndrome
+- Prevention of postpericardiotomy syndrome

 ---

 ### Probenecid / colchicine PO indications [^03f4e082].
 FDA (2025).
 Medium credibility.

 Labeled indications
-• Treatment of gout (frequent, recurrent flares)
+- Treatment of gout (frequent, recurrent flares)

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^e3121626].
 Arthritis & Rheumatology (2020).
 High credibility.

-Gout—duration of ULT and outcomes with cessation: Continuing ULT indefinitely over stopping ULT is conditionally recommended, and in a single case series where ULT was withheld after years of well-controlled SU concentrations, only 13% (27 of 211) whose SU remained at <7 mg/dl while not receiving ULT had no flares during a 5-year follow-up period.
+Gout — duration of ULT and outcomes with cessation: Continuing ULT indefinitely over stopping ULT is conditionally recommended, and in a single case series where ULT was withheld after years of well-controlled SU concentrations, only 13% (27 of 211) whose SU remained at < 7 mg/dl while not receiving ULT had no flares during a 5-year follow-up period.

 ---

 ### The British Society for Rheumatology guideline for the management of gout [^fae70caf].
 Rheumatology (2017).
 Medium credibility.

-Regarding medical management for gout, more specifically with respect to anti-inflammatory therapy, BSR 2017 guidelines recommend to consider initiating colchicine 500 mcg 1-2 times daily as prophylaxis against acute attacks resulting from initiation or uptitration of any urate-lowering therapy and continue for up to 6 months.
+Regarding medical management for gout, more specifically with respect to anti-inflammatory therapy, BSR 2017 guidelines recommend to consider initiating colchicine 500 mcg 1–2 times daily as prophylaxis against acute attacks resulting from initiation or uptitration of any urate-lowering therapy and continue for up to 6 months.

 ---